agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 Now that the raw RNA-Seq data have been aligned to the reference human genome, we can assemble the data into individual transcripts as a step towards identifying differential gene expression (DGE).
 The *htseq-count* tool determines the transcripts at each gene in the reference and provides un-normalized counts.

-Perform *htseq-count* on each replicate's *HiSAT2* BAM file, using the *gencode.v29.annotation.gtf.gz* annotation file and the *Reverse* stranded option (which reflects use of a first-strand synthesis kit during library construction).
+Perform *htseq-count* on each replicate's *HiSAT2* BAM file, using the *gencode.v29.annotation.gtf.gz* annotation file and the *Reverse* stranded option (which reflects use of a first-strand synthesis kit during library construction, see [PMID 32415774](https://pubmed.ncbi.nlm.nih.gov/32415774/)).
 For example:

 ![htseq-count](./htseq-count.jpg)